agentcoinorg/evo.ninja/README.md

 - [python](https://www.python.org/downloads/)
 - [poetry](https://python-poetry.org/docs/#installation)

+If you haven't fetched the submodules you can do it by doing the command:
+> `git submodule update --init`

 Then, in one terminal you must start the Agent Protocol HTTP Server: `yarn start:api`; in another terminal you must go to `benchmarks` folder and run:
 > `poetry shell`